 Start as early as possible to beat the crowds and the tours.

-Check out our complete guide with info on all of our favorite stops: Guide to the Road to Hana
+Check out our complete guide with a map of our favorite stops: Guide to the Road to Hana

 Don't forget to try some of Coconut Glen's homemade ice cream!
 They serve organic, vegan, dairy free ice cream, using coconuts from the jungles of Maui.
 Don't let "organic, vegan, dairy free ice cream" scare you.
 TRUST ME, it is so good.